You may want to read:

-48. Your greatest victories are on the other side of your fears.
-It is better to risk and fail than to never risk at all.
+48. Your most significant victories are on the other side of your fears.
+It is better to risk and fail than never to risk at all.
 Don’t be foolish.
 Don’t be fearful.
 Learn the difference and go for it (Matthew 14:28-33).

 49. All decisions are born out of faith.
-If you believe, and only if you trust, you can move forward.
+If you believe it is biblically correct for you to do, you can move forward.
 When in doubt, don’t (Romans 14:23).

 50. Doing things by faith does not mean there will be no future trouble.
 Peter stepped out of the boat by faith and began to sink.
-However, it was through his sinking that his faith was perfected (2 Corinthians 12:9).
+However, his faith was perfected (2 Corinthians 12:9).

 I love you,

 Our most vital need is for financial supporters.
 If you can help us, will you?
 We are doing more, and people are asking for more.
 To keep up, we must hire more while developing the resources to meet the demand.